 Lands which may be prone to flooding, shoreline erosion or slope instability hazards or any hazard that may result in life loss or injury, property damage, social and economic disruption or environmental degradation.

 Hazards may include surface and subsurface features such as active and abandoned gas/oil wells, mines, unstable slopes, areas exhibiting subsidence and other natural or man-made features.

-The MD of Foothills Land Use Bylaw establishes development setbacks from certain hazards such as waste disposal facilities as follows:
+The Foothills County Land Use Bylaw establishes development setbacks from certain hazards such as waste disposal facilities as follows:

 A dwelling, whether temporary or permanent, shall not be located:

 a.
 Within 450 metres of the working area of an operating sanitary landfill, modified sanitary landfill, hazardous waste management facility or dry waste site,

 b.
 Within 300 metres of the disposal area of an operating or non-operating sanitary landfill, modified sanitary landfill or dry waste site,

 c.
 Within 450 metres of the disposal area of a non-operating hazardous waste management facility, or